1992 Atlantic hurricane season: Hurricane Frances

 A low pressure area developed along the end of a quasi-stationary frontal trough.
 Initially, vertical wind shear prevented deep convection from forming on the western portion of the system.
 After wind shear decreased, the system became a gale center late on October 22.
 By early on the following day, the gale center had transitioned into a tropical storm, and it is estimated that Tropical Storm Frances developed at 0600 UTC on October 23.
 Frances quickly strengthened after becoming a tropical storm, and was upgraded to a hurricane by 1800 UTC on that same day.
 After becoming a hurricane, Frances curved northeastward, and remained well east of Bermuda.
 By midday on October 24, Frances peaked as an 85 mph (140 km/h) Category 1 hurricane.

 After reaching peak intensity, Frances began tracking over cooler sea surface temperatures, which gradually weakened the storm.
 The eye featured became indistinct and by late on October 25, Frances was downgraded to a tropical storm.
 Over the next two days, Frances began losing tropical characteristics, and was declared extratropical by early on October 27.
 One sailor was reported missing; however, it is unknown if it was as a result of Frances.
 In addition, one person on a sailboat suffered injuries during an encounter with Frances.
 On land, Frances caused minimal impact, limited to light rainfall across Newfoundland.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 1992.
-This is the same naming list used for the 1986 season.
+This is the same naming list used for the 1986 season as no names were retired from that year.